-In order to increase the supply of vitamin D, it is possible to use either vitamin D supplements or dietary supplements or special balanced diets which are subject to a prescription.
-Depending on the classification, vitamin D levels per preparation are different.
+In order to increase your body's supply of vitamin D, it is possible to use either vitamin D supplements, dietary supplements or special balanced diets which are subject to a prescription.
+Depending on the classification, the amount of vitamin D in each preparation is different.

-An intake of vitamin D supplements, dosages up to 1,000 I.U. (international units) per dose are obtainable without prescription.
+For vitamin D supplements, dosages of up to 1,000 I.U. (international units) per dose are obtainable without prescription.
 A distinction is made between vitamin D3 (animal vitamin D from wool / lanolin, cholecalciferol) and vitamin D2 (vegetable vitamin D from fungi, ergocalciferol).
-Even balanced diets may contain vitamin D.
+Balanced diets may also contain vitamin D.

-Studies show that with a supplementation of 2,000 I.E. the vitamin D level can be stabilized.
+Studies show that with a supplementation of 2,000 I.E. a vitamin D level can be stabilised.
 Orthomolecular physicians recommend up to 5,000 I.U.
-However, the correction of a lowered vitamin D level usually does not succeed.
-In addition, the storage must first be filled up.
+However, this is usually not enough to correct a low vitamin D level.
+The body's stores must first be filled.

-To optimize the supply of all vitamin D positively influenced bodily functions, a blood concentration of 40-60 ng / ml should be sought.
-If the vitamin D concentration is greatly reduced, the level may not be sufficiently increased by the administration of over-the-counter preparations alone.
-In these cases a doctor should be consulted and the level of vitamin D checked regularly.
+To optimize the performance of all vitamin D positively influenced bodily functions, a blood concentration of 40-60 ng / ml is the ideal.
+If your vitamin D concentration is greatly reduced, the level may not be sufficiently increased by the administration of over-the-counter preparations alone.
+In these cases a doctor should be consulted and your level of vitamin D checked regularly.